md8n/GCodeClean/README.md

 ```
 Obviously replacing `<filename>` with your file's name (and path if needed).

-Or you can build `GCodeCleanCLI` and run it with these two steps:
+Or you can build `CLI` and run it with these two steps:
 ```
 dotnet publish
 ```
-Take a note of the `publish` folder, the `GCodeCleanCLI` executable will be located there.
+Take a note of the `publish` folder, the `CLI` executable will be located there.

-And then run the `GCodeCleanCLI` executable.
+And then run the `CLI` executable.
 e.g. for Windows that might look like:
 ```
 .\bin\Debug\netcoreapp3.1\publish\gcodecleancli --filename FacadeFullAlternate.nc --minimise hard --annotate